-In addition, students go on two CYA sponsored trips: a five-day field trip to Crete and a four-day trip into the Peloponnese.
+In addition, students go on two and one-half CYA sponsored trips: a five-day field trip to Crete, a four-day trip into the Peloponnese, and a long weekend trip to Delphi.
 Frequently classes in Athens take place "on site" in a museum or at an archaeological excavation.

 (For specific dates, contact the International Programs Office, Old Chapel, Third Floor.)